 Plastic surgery world around Gangnam Station

-Everywhere you look around Gangnam Station and on Teheran Street, you will see countless plastic surgery clinics.
+You will see countless plastic surgery clinics everywhere you look around Gangnam Station and on Teheran Street.
 During normal times, in this area, you would see people wearing bandages entering or exiting these buildings.

 If you didn’t know, South Korea is the number 1 country for plastic surgery, and Gangnam is the Silicon Valley of Seoul’s beauty industry.

-There are even clinics that offer special packages for foreigners, for an intense 1-2-3 days of rejuvenation.
-While most doctors don’t speak English, many such clinics have translators that will guide you through the whole process.
+Even clinics offer special packages for foreigners for an intense 1-2-3 days of rejuvenation.
+While most doctors don’t speak English, many such clinics have translators who will guide you through the process.

 K Museum of Contemporary Art & Art Galleries

-If you are into art you should not miss a visit to the K Museum of Contemporary Art or at one of the many art galleries around Gangnam.
+If you are into art, you should visit the K Museum of Contemporary Art or one of the many art galleries in Gangnam.

 Address: 807 Seolleung-ro, Gangnam-gu, Seoul, South Korea